Leadership Lab and Tāke Tuia

 Overview and Purpose

-Te Ara Kahurangi is more than a leadership course—it is a transformative journey designed to equip leaders with cultural depth, strategic insight, and the confidence in their leadership practice.
-It fosters a new generation of executives committed to leading with authenticity, equity, and impact for a flourishing world.
+Te Ara Kahurangi is more than a leadership course—it is a transformative journey designed to equip leaders with cultural depth, strategic awareness, and deep personal insight and alignment.
+It is designed to foster a new generation of executives committed to responding to the challenges of our time with authenticity, equity, and impact for a flourishing world.”

 This initiative responds to a growing need for senior executives to: